 PRTG Manual: Define Lookups

-PRTG uses lookups for some sensors and for some sensors with custom channels.
+PRTG uses lookups for some sensors and for other sensors that have custom channels.
 In general, lookups map status values as returned by a device (usually integers) to more informative expressions in words.
-Additionally, lookups can define a shown sensor status based on the status value returned by a device, just like channel limits can define a sensor status, too.
-For a printer that returns the status value "1", for example, PRTG can show a sensor in the yellow Warning status with the text message "Toner Low" instead of only displaying the status value "1".
+Additionally, lookups can define a sensor status based on the status value returned by a device, just like channel limits can define a sensor status.
+For a printer that returns the status value 1, for example, PRTG can show a sensor in the Warning status with the text message Toner Low instead of only displaying the status value 1.

-You can customize lookups by defining your own text messages that a channel shows and mapping them to a certain sensor status.
+You can customize lookups by defining your own text messages that a channel shows and by mapping them to a certain sensor status.
 See section Customizing Lookups.

-Lookups do not change data in the PRTG database, they merely change the way channels are shown.
+i_round_blueLookups do not change data in the PRTG database, they merely change the way a sensor shows a channel.
 Any change to lookup definition files applies to historic data as well as to live data.

-Some exceptions apply to the SNMP Custom String Lookup sensor that basically does an inverse lookup.
+i_round_blueSome exceptions apply to the SNMP Custom String Lookup sensor that basically does an inverse lookup.
 It does not map an integer to a text message but only looks for matching strings in the lookup definition and shows a status based on this text value.

 In this section: